CMU-TBD/HumANav-Release/USAGE.md

 # Usage and Information
 ## Overall Structure of the Simulator
-The primary `SocNavBench` program runs through the various episodes provided (see [`episode_params_val.ini`](params/episode_params_val.ini)) and spawns a `CentralSimulator` for each test, the initial states of those simulators are based off the running test.
-However, in order to start an episode there must also be an external `Joystick` process that is used to send commands, requests, and signals to the robot through a socket communication protocol.
-The `Joystick` is what users will primarily be interacting with, as it provides the interface for any planning algorithm.
+The `Simulator` used in `SocNavBench` runs through a single episode to execute and measure the `RobotAgent`'s planning algorithm for a particular episode.
+An episode consists of the parameters for a particular simulation, such as the pedestrians, environment, and robot's start/goal positions.
+In order to measure arbitrary planning algorithms we provide a `Joystick` API that translates data to and from the simulator to control the robot.

 ![Structure Graphic](https://drive.google.com/uc?export=download&id=1FUtc420QOcYp57q-9XqSktABfcfYbiBJ)